11 Most Interesting Colombian Christmas Traditions

 The best ones are golden brown and almost crunchy on the outside while being soft and fluffy on the inside.

-Natilla is also very common as a sweet snack or dessert for Christmas food in Colombia.
+Natilla is also very common as a sweet snack or Christmas dessert in Colombia.

-It reminds me a lot of sort of a lighter, less mushy and grainy flan (natilla in some other countries is made with egg but not in Colombia by the way).
+In fact, natilla reminds me a lot of sort of a lighter, less mushy and grainy flan (natilla in some other countries is made with egg but not in Colombia, by the way).

 It sometimes has coconut, raisins, or nuts and pretty much always has cinnamon and is sweetened with the unrefined brown sugar cane known as panela.